 Figure.
 7 Trend map of changes in coverage

 As seen in Figure 7, the coverage rate is maximum when v=0.2.
-As the pri-mary evaluation criterion in this article is the hit rate, based on the optimal hit rate, efforts are made to maximize the coverage rate.
+As the primary evaluation criterion in this article is the hit rate, based on the optimal hit rate, efforts are made to maximize the coverage rate.
 Therefore, the chosen parameters are w=0.6 and v=0.2.
 At this point, the recommendation effect is optimal.
 The final recommendation list formula is: